KyungjinJPark/non-bot/README.md

-# Just 🤔
+# TODO 🤔

+- Is there a better way to not handle errors twice?
 - there are no permissions
-- Is there a better way to not handle errors twice?

-# TODO

 - start script not working
 - tests?
 - channel & guild support
+- SQL injection moment